 Grinding machines are designed for precision, control and safe operation.
 The process is provided by diamond, tungsten or resin bonded grinding plates fitted to either single or multiheaded machines which rotate.

 The diamonds cut, smooth and clean the background surface.
-There are different grades and sizes of diamond plates/tools and also PCD (Polycrystalline Diamond) especially designed to remove sticky compositions and adhesives.
+There are different grades and sizes of diamond plates/tools and also PCD (Polycrystalline Diamond) specially designed to remove sticky compositions and adhesives.

 Grinding would be selected for smoothing concrete, removal of coatings, adhesives, levelling compounds and contaminants.
 Grinding machines are also used to polish a variety of surface finishes.